DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Related Work

 The remarkable extension ability of Transformer makes it possible to construct large-scale models with billions of parameters.
-SAM was the first proposed foundation model for image segmentation and has been applied to various computer vision applications \cite{tang2023can,yu2023inpaint,chen2023sam,shen2023anything,yang2023track,cen2023segment,xie2023edit,wang2023caption,zhang2023personalize,lu2023can,liu2023matcher,xiao2023dive,cen2023sad}.
-Intrigued by its unprecedented performance in natural image segmentation, considerable efforts have been made on its extended applications in medical image \cite{deng2023segment,roy2023sam,liu2023samm,zhou2023can,hu2023sam,he2023accuracy,mazurowski2023segment,zhang2023input,shi2023generalist,hu2023skinsam,huang2023segment,cheng2023sam,zhang2023segment}.
-In particular, some work attempts to adapt SAM to medical image segmentation, including fine-tuning mask decoder and image encoder \cite{ma2023segment,wu2023medical,zhang2023customized,li2023polyp}.
-Compared with these methods, our proposed DeSAM reaches balance between performance and efficiency and gains satisfactory results in fully automated segmentation.
+SAM was the first proposed foundation model for image segmentation and has been applied to various computer vision applications \cite{cen2024segment,ren2024segment}.
+Intrigued by its unprecedented performance in natural image segmentation, considerable efforts have been made on its extended applications in medical image \cite{roy2023sam,gao2024mbanet}.
+In particular, some work attempts to adapt SAM to medical image segmentation, including fine-tuning mask decoder and image encoder \cite{ma2024segment,zhang2023customized,li2023polyp}.
+However, these approaches mainly focus on adaptating SAM for specific medical tasks, and may not fully address the challenges in automatic segmentation scenarios.
+Our proposed DeSAM tackles the performance degradation in automatic segmentation through a novel decoupled architecture.
+Unlike previous methods, DeSAM introduces prompt-relevant IoU module (PRIM) and prompt-decoupled mask module (PDMM) to leverage generalizable knowledge while minimizing sensitivity to poor prompts.
+Furthermore, DeSAM's multi-scale feature fusion enhances context capture, which is crucial for medical image segmentation.